ctp-archive/data-journalism/modules/liberating-data/_posts/2022-03-01-hands-on-tracking-covid.md

 It's now up to your team to figure out how to record the data.

-## Step 1: Download and launch the screenshot viewer
+## Group work: Structuring the data

+*Total suggested time: 5-10 minutes*

-Students should split up into three to five groups and select a state from the dropdown below to download the corresponding zip file:
+Students should split up into three to five groups and select a single state from the dropdown below to download the corresponding zip file:
 <div class="dropdown text-center">
-  <button class="btn btn-secondary dropdown-toggle"
+  <button class="btn btn-primary dropdown-toggle"
           type="button" id="dropdownMenu1" data-toggle="dropdown"
           aria-haspopup="true" aria-expanded="false">
     Select a state